 Executing a rule

-To execute a rule, along with its associated tasks, you are required to provide all inputs, including application details, credentials, and any user inputs, within a file named inputs.yaml
+To execute a rule, along with its associated tasks, you are required to provide all inputs, including ApplicationType details, CredentialTypes, and any user inputs, within a file named inputs.yaml.
+This file is situated in your rule folder.

-file located in each of your task folders.
+In the case of Python, it's essential to specify any third-party library dependencies within the requirements.txt file located in each of your task folders.
 As an illustration, for the GitHub use case, you need to include these two Python libraries, as suggested below.

 aiohttp==3.8.3